fahmidahossain94/HTML-and-Web-Essentials/Module2-Practical/README.md

 # Module2-Practical – My Profile Page

 ## Objective
-Create a simple personal profile web page using HTML and CSS.
+Created a simple personal profile web page using HTML and CSS.
 The page should include:
 - A heading
 - An image